Introduction to Perl

 Advantages

-- With Perl archive CPAN, it becomes easy to install modules written by different users.
+- With Perl archive CPAN, installing modules written by different users becomes easy.

 - It fills the gap between traditional shell programming and conventional compiled programming language like C and C++.